 Carjackings, particularly of four wheel drive vehicles, occur frequently in urban areas.
 Carjackers are also active between the borders of Malawi and Zimbabwe along the Tete Corridor in Mozambique.
 When travelling by car you should keep your car doors locked, the windows up and keep valuables out of sight.
 Never offer a lift to strangers.
 You should not resist if your vehicle is attacked.

-In the capital, Lilongwe, the majority of attacks take place on Kenyatta Drive and around the bus station.
-Tourists are particular targets when walking from the Old Town (shops and craft stalls) to the nearby new Capital City (nature sanctuary and embassies).
+In the capital, Lilongwe, the majority of attacks take place on Kenyatta Drive.
+In both Lilongwe and Blantyre the bus stations are criminal hotspots, as are the main ports for the Ilala ferry.
+Tourists are often targeted when walking from the Old Town (shops and craft stalls) to the nearby new Capital City (nature sanctuary and embassies).
 You should avoid walking at night, particularly in urban areas.